belea7/Shortest_Path_Genetic_Algorithm/README.md

 **Biological Computation course at The Open University of Israel**

-I used genetic algorithm to find the shorttest path between two points in a grid (whose size is not constant).
+I used **genetic algorithm** to find the shorttest path between two points in a grid (whose size is not constant).
 The program receives as an argument the size of the grid which consists the world, creates random start and finish points and uses genetic algorithm to find the shorttest path.
 The program automatically decides the paramaters of the genetic algorithm (populaion size, mutation and mutation probability, size of the elite group and the parents group (in percentages).

-But those parameters can be passed to the program:
+The algorithm also receives optinal parametes such as size of the world, population size, mutation poribability etc. Also one can pass the number of obstacles to be placed on the grid randomly.The algorithm builds a path that avoids bumping into obstacles.

 ```
 usage: main.py [-h] [-s SIZE] [-o OBSTACLES] [-p POPULATION] [-m MUTATION]